513th Parachute Infantry Regiment (United States): History

-The 513th Parachute Infantry Regiment was constituted on 26 December 1942 and assigned to the 13th Airborne Division.
-It moved from Fort Benning to Fort Bragg before being assigned to Camp Mackall, North Carolina, in January 1944, but was transferred to the Tennessee Maneuver Area and, in March 1944, assigned to the 17th Airborne Division, commanded by Major General William "Bud" Miley.
+The 513th Parachute Infantry Regiment was constituted on 26 December 1942 in the United States Army, assigned to the 13th Airborne Division, and activated on 11 January 1943 at Fort Benning, Georgia.
+It then moved to Fort Bragg before being assigned to Camp Mackall, North Carolina, in January 1944, but was transferred to the Tennessee Maneuver Area and, in March 1944, assigned to the 17th Airborne Division, commanded by Major General William "Bud" Miley.

 The 513th PIR was not sent overseas until after the D-Day landings, which took place on June 6, 1944, and was still in training in England during Operation Market Garden in September.
 During the crisis of the Battle of the Bulge in December 1944, the division was flown into Reims, France and moved by truck into southern Belgium.
 In January 1945, the 513th Parachute Infantry was sent into the assault on Flamierge.
 During this fight, Staff Sergeant I.S.
 "Izzy" Jachman raced through heavy fire, picked up a bazooka from a fallen comrade and drove off two tanks, damaging one.
 His Medal of Honor citation concludes, "S/Sgt.
 Jachman's heroic action, in which he suffered fatal wounds, disrupted the entire enemy attack, reflecting the highest credit upon himself and the parachute infantry."
 Another Medal of Honor recipient from the regiment was Private First Class Stuart Stryker.

 After the conclusion of the Ardennes campaign, the division was withdrawn in preparation for Operation Varsity.
 The regiment dropped with the rest of the division into Germany near Wesel in its only combat drop.
 In April 1945, units of the 513th were carried into action around Munster by British tanks from the Guards Armoured Division.